look4abhinav/Declutter/README.md

+# DeClutter
-# This is a dummy project to understand the Python project architecture.
+Declutter is a python project to organize files.

+Requires #Python 3.7+
+Run the declutter.py file to begin decluttering your files.